Evagoras Antoniou

-Evagoras Antoniou (Ευαγόρας Αντωνίου; born 4 November 2002) is a Cypriot professional footballer who plays as a centre-back for Cypriot First Division club APOEL.
+Evagoras Antoniou (Ευαγόρας Αντωνίου; born 4 November 2002) is a Cypriot professional footballer who plays as a centre-back for Cypriot First Division club AEL Limassol and the Cyprus national team.

+Career

-In 2024, Antoniou played on loan loan at Omonia Aradippou where he appeared 14 times.
+In 2024–25 season, Antoniou played on loan at Omonia Aradippou where he appeared 14 times.
 In January 2025, he returned to APOEL.
 In February, the International Centre for Sports Studies predicted Antoniou was the Cypriot player most likely to debut on the national team, with a 69.9 rating.
 By March, he became a starter for APOEL.

-Prior to the Cyprus - San Marino match on 21 March 2025, Antoniou was called up to Cyprus Men's National Team.
+Prior to the Cyprus - San Marino match on 21 March 2025, Antoniou was called up to Cyprus national team.
 Antoniou took the field as a substitute, but did not appear in the game.
 Antoniou also appeared as an alternate in the 10 June 2025 match against Romania, but did not ultimately get any playing time.